-SenS Hotel is 2 minutes away from the main road (Jln Raya Ubud) and a max of 10-min walk from Radiantly Alive.
+SenS Hotel is 1 minute away from the main road (Jln Raya Ubud) and a 5-min walk from Radiantly Alive.
 Ubud Centre is about 20-30 minutes’ walk away from the hotel too.
 The hotel is also near Jln Hanoman – a busy road with plenty of traffic and little shops.

 SenS Hotel also provides free shuttle service if you’re going out to Ubud Centre or nearby!
-All thanks to this service, we did not have to go through the trouble of getting a driver early morning to go for a hike at Campuhan Ridge.
+All thanks to this service, we didn’t have to go through the trouble of getting a driver early morning to go for a hike at Campuhan Ridge.
 If I have to nitpick, the only tiny flaw that I could find was the little curtain for the shower/bathroom didn’t offer 100% privacy.
 Other than that, everything about SenS Hotel was perfect =D I cannot recommend another hotel more suitable if you’re gonna have a few days of practice at Radiantly Alive.

 I couldn’t find fault with the buffet breakfast too.
-Would love to stay for an extended period at this hotel!
+Would love to stay for an extended period at SenS hotel!

-The hotel sent different drivers and different cars for the trip, but they were comfortable cars and polite drivers.
+The hotel sent different drivers and different cars for the trip, but they were comfortable cars, punctual and polite drivers.

 Meals in Ubud

 If you’re interested to know, we ate at Clear Cafe (every day, because it’s so nice there!), Putu’s Wild Ginger (so-so food & do check for operational hours cos it’s a dark road deep inside), Tamarilo Mexican, Melting Wok, Warung Siam.
 Sometimes, I can’t really agree with TripAdvisor’s food recommendations, hur hur.

 Here’s a map to help you orientate locations better!